Lived Experience Peer Cadet Program - Eating Disorders Victoria

 What is the Lived Experience Peer Cadet Program at EDV?

-EDV’s Lived Experience Peer Cadet Program is an opportunity for people with lived experience of eating disorders (consumer and carer) who are currently undertaking a Certificate IV in Mental Health Peer Work to enter paid, part-time employment at EDV.
+EDV’s Lived Experience Peer Cadet Program is for people with lived experience of eating disorders (consumer and carer) currently studying a Certificate IV in Mental Health Peer Work.
+It is paid, part-time work.

-During the cadetship, participants will develop knowledge, skills, and confidence in lived experience peer work in a supported environment.
+You will develop knowledge, skills, and confidence in lived experience peer work, in a supported environment.

 This can include:

-• Growing understanding, experience, and knowledge in relation to working in a community mental health service
+• Growing understanding, experience, and knowledge to work in a community mental health service

 • Gaining in-depth insight into how peer work programs operate